 In the formula, is the mutual information value between item and item ; is the information entropy of item .

 In the small sample data of this study, the data sparsity is very serious, resulting in a very small number of project users who jointly rated it.
 Considering mutual information, we can better explore the correlation degree of two random variables, that is, when a random variable is known, Under the premise, the uncertainty of another random variable is reduced, and a smoothing coefficient factor is introduced to alleviate the problem of data sparsity.
 For example, the rating vectors of 5 users for item and item are (1, 2, 1, 0,0) and (0,0,5,0,4), using the mutual information method, the similarity value of item and item is 0.1406, indicating that the correlation between the two items is very weak.
-In the mutual information method After adding the smoothing coefficient, the calculated formula result is 0.0468, indicating that the similarity between the two projects is very low.
+In the mutual information method after adding the smoothing coefficient, the calculated formula result is 0.0468, indicating that the similarity between the two projects is very low.
 Compared with the traditional similarity comparison algorithm, this result is more accurate.
 The formula of the smoothing coefficient is: